laere/scribble/README.md

 # scribble

-A WIP Blog made from scratch to challenge my abilities as a developer to create applications that are scalable and don't suck.
+A WIP Blog made from scratch.
+Challenging my abilities as a developer to create applications that are scalable and don't suck.

 <h1>THINGS TO DO:</h1>